 Sebastian Feydt was born in Cottbus in 1965 and later attended the Kreuzschule (School of the Cross) in Dresden.
-He studied Evangelical Theology in Leipzig and as part of his period of ministry training, he spent a year in the Evangelical Provost´s Church Jerusalem belonging to the Evangelical-Lutheran Church in the Holy Land.
+He studied Theology in Leipzig and as part of his period of ministry training, he spent a year in the Lutheran Church of the Redeemer in Jerusalem belonging to the Evangelical-Lutheran Church in the Holy Land.
 After successfully completing the second examination in Theology in 1995, he was ordained to the Church of Bethlehem in Leipzig where he remained pastor until 2007.

 In 2007, Sebastian Feydt was appointed to the Church of our Lady in Dresden.
 As one of the two pastors in this house of prayer, he regularly holds sermons, wedding and christening services, organises the many different facets of spiritual life within the Church of our Lady and also carries out peace work.

 Sebastian Feydt regularly publishes homiletic meditations and studies (Kreuzverlag Stuttgart) und is co-author of the book “Devotions from the Church of Our Lady.
 Words from beneath the dome”.
 (Evangelical publishing house).
 He is also a member of the jury which awards the Saxony Citizen's Award presented annually in the Church of Our Lady.